Registration & Dates

 If a camper does need an ambulance ride:

 - A counselor will ride with and stay with the camper until you or an emergency contact can arrive.
 Our counselors are unable to transport campers to hospital.

 Our energetic and well-qualified staff are ready to spend an exciting summer with the campers.
 The staff is comprised of UW professionals, certified school teachers, and highly-motivated college students.
-The camp is under the direction of Chad Schultz, who is a professional staff member at University Recreation & Wellbeing.
+The camp is under the direction of Chad Schultz and Abby Van Note, who are professional staff members at University Recreation & Wellbeing.